Course of Studies - Class of 2018

 Back to top ▲

-A second or third year J.D. student may earn credit for supervised research by writing a research paper or its substantial equivalent under the supervision of a Columbia Law School faculty member (including visiting and adjunct faculty).
+A second or third year J.D. student may earn credit for supervised research by writing a research paper or its substantial equivalent, or credit for supervised experiential study by undertaking a substantial project that requires the exercise of professional skills, under the supervision of a Columbia Law School faculty member (including visiting and adjunct faculty).

-1.5.1 No more than four points of credit in an academic year, nor more than three points per semester, may be given to any student for such research projects, and all point credit given must be approved by the supervising faculty member.
+1.5.1 No more than four points of credit in an academic year, nor more than three points per semester, may be given to any student for such supervised research or experiential study, and all point credit given must be approved by the supervising instructor.
 Law Review or other student journal publication of a supervised research project shall not affect the point credit earned.

-1.5.2 If a student registered for supervised research in accordance with this Rule elects to receive a grade, it shall be weighed in determining academic standing under the provisions of Rule 3.2.
+1.5.2 If a student registered for supervised research or experiential study in accordance with this Rule elects to receive a grade, it shall be weighed in determining academic standing under the provisions of Rule 3.2.

-1.5.3 The number of credits awarded and supervision required shall be guided by the following principles:
+1.5.3 The number of credits awarded and supervision required for supervised research shall be guided by the following principles:

 • Topic selection.
 The student and instructor agree on a subject matter area, and discuss possible research topics within that general area.